dominictracey/hire-a-drone/README.md

     - run tests with `go test`
     - on success, push image to Google Container Registry
     - deploy pod to appropriate node

+# Update 2 (4/24/17):

+Establishing a containerized REST api that can be deployed behind the Google Container Engine ESP proxy.
+The idea is pretty cool (the framework handles the scaling, edge server topology, security, etc.).
+Compared to the AWS counterpart there are some things lacking.
+For instance, the API key management doesn't provide any real reporting or throttling that would allow you to control and bill integration partners leveraging your services.

+I've started with the `golang:onbuild` docker image but spent some time looking at `golang:<version>` and `golang:alpine` to understand how the golang ecosystem supports containerization.
+Package management and imports, particularly within your own golang app can be subtly tricky.

+There is so much boilerplate code in standing up simple REST apis that I looked at a couple of options for jumpstarting the work.
+I looked at [https://github.com/tideland/gorest](tideland/gorest) for a bit but ended up digging into [http://editor.swagger.io/#!/](swagger) more.
+Rather than using the native codegen in Swagger I am going to work with [https://goswagger.io/](go-swagger) which seems more robust.
+Code generation has the pain points of creating more bloated source and having an up-front ramp-up cost, but once established correctly you have a much nicer development experience.

+My challenge in go-swagger was that it wants to run in https by default and that requires X.509 certs to be installed in the image.
+GKE has it's own idea of "secrets" that I didn't spend the time to understand how we can propogate into the containers and then access from golang binaries.
+My thought was that SSL should be established between the clients and the ESP proxy and that we can just run over HTTP inside the cluster.
+It saves a bit of processing overhead and, since the api implementation containers aren't externally addressable, shouldn't reduce the effective security.